 This urinalysis involves using something called a 'ketone strip'.

 After taking a urine sample, holding the strip in the sample will cause the ketone strip to change color.

 The color it changes to will represent the amount of ketones in the urine.

-method to measure your level of ketosis, but it generally works well.
+Ketone strips are not a 100% foolproof method to measure your level of ketosis, but generally work well.

 See here for some more information: how to use ketone strips.

 Key Point: Ketone strips are a cheap and useful way to check if the body is producing ketones.